-Do you have a mudroom-laundry room space in your home?
-Whether the two are combined in one space or separate, this mudroom-laundry room makeover will give you both mudroom ideas and laundry room ideas that are pretty, but most importantly, functional.
+Do you have a laundry mudroom space in your home?
+Whether the two are combined in one space or separate, this makeover will give you mudroom laundry room ideas that are pretty, but most importantly, functional.

 This is one of those projects in which I eat my words.